anbclausen/quills/README.md

 ### Development tools

-The Python extension and the Black formatter are used for developing.
-Install the VS Code extensions [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter).
+The Black formatter is used for developing.
+Install the VS Code extension [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter).

 ## Usage